-The NCI now looked at establishing a station on the North-West coast near Fleetwood, where the Coastguard had built a lookout station in 1948, overlooking Morecombe Bay.
-Directly opposite the are many sandbanks where incidents occur almost daily during the holiday season, but despite this, the Coastguard station was closed in July 1994.
+The NCI now looked at establishing a station on the North-West coast near Fleetwood, where the Coastguard had built a lookout station in 1948, overlooking Morecombe Bay directly opposite the many sandbanks where incidents occur almost daily during the holiday season.
 In 2007, the NCI approached Wyre Bough Council with a view to leasing the building, which was now being used as a storage space.
 In spring 2008, NCI acquired possession of the building and work began restoring it back to a lookout station, with help from Fleetwood Nautical Campus.
 NCI Rossall Point opened later in the year, initially operating at weekends only, but soon expanding their cover to 7 days a week.